wirecardBrasil/challenge/README.md

 Use the following commands to run this project:

 ```
-# Go to challenge folder
+# Go to challenge-1 folder
 $ cd challenge-1
 # Install dependencies
 $ npm install